-History & Political Science - Adolescence Education: Social Studies are the same as those listed (above) for all other majors housed in the department.
+History & Political Science - Adolescence Education: Social Studies

+Students in this major must submit separate applications for Upper Division status within both the History & Political Science Department and the Education Department.
+The requirements for the History & Political Science Department are the same as those listed (above) for all other majors housed in the department.
 The requirements for Upper Division status in the Education Department are listed below, followed by requirements for Student Teaching and for graduation: